dennisdoomen/dotnet-package-template/README.md

 ## How do I use it?

 1. Create a new directory for your library initialized with Git
-2. Run `dotnet new class-library-package-solution -name MyAwesomeLibrary`
+2. Run `dotnet new class-library-package-solution -name TheNameOfYourAwesomeLibrary`
-3. Make the necessary changes to the generated code
+3. Make the necessary changes to the generated code (see next section)
 4. Commit the changes to your repository into a new commit
 5. Run `build.ps1` to build the code, run the tests, and package the library into a NuGet package in the `Artifacts` directory.

+## What to do after that

 todo: what to customize after creating the project
 todo: silent formatting in Rider and ReSharper